Maiada-Ibrahim/reading-notes/401/class-02.md

 I will take about import package of class we can Importing  diff way
 - Importing all the classes   : import packageName.*;
-- Importing specific class :import packageName.*;  or without import word
+- Importing specific class :import packageName.ClassName;  or without import word

 If you forgot to write import statements there is some thing called NetBeans this will do using right click on the source file and choose Fix Imports or alt+enter (I try this)